 Daytime jewellery consisted of gold chains featuring watches, agate, or coral.
 Brooches and pins were used to fasten shawls, rings were kept dainty and often featured a coloured gemstone, sometimes a ring was worn on every finger.
 Bracelets were worn in pairs, but by the end of the 1820’s half a dozen were being worn.
 Earring styles began lightweight, evolving into drop styles which could be conveniently split to transform into an earring top that could be separated from its drop to suit the time of day.

 Image source; 'Georgian Jewellery' by Ginny Redington Dawes and Olivia Collings, 2007.
 An excellent book we love to reference when researching about jewels from the Georgian era.
-On the right is a great example of how the day-to-night earrings transform from one style into another.

 Night jewellery was as you can image very different to the day jewels.
 Diamonds featured heavily to dazzle at evening parties.
 The invention of foil backed gemstones helped to enhance coloured gems in a candlelit room.
 Diamonds, gemstones, and pearls were always cohesive of the evenings theme and wearers outfit, an essential for every woman in attendance.
 Necklaces cascaded down necklines filled with gems, whilst brooches equally heavily featured gemstones.
 They would often be motifs of floral influence, playing into the Romanticism style.
 Rings were larger with clusters of diamond and gemstone combinations, paired with the day-to-night earrings.